 Reference to Guernsey includes Herm, Jethou and Lihou Island.

-The Guernsey and Alderney Pre School Fund (GAPF) is the money given by the States of Guernsey that enables providers within the private and voluntary sector to offer States funded places of 15 hours for 3 and 4 year olds.
+The Preschool Education Funding (PSEF) is the States of Guernsey funding that enables providers within the private and voluntary sector to offer term time places of 15 hours for some 3 and 4 year olds.